douglasrizzo/python-microRTS/README.rst

    server_port=9898
    serialization_type=2

-Start MicroRTS.
+Start microRTS.
 By now, you should see your Python agent interact with the game.

 Cite